MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/managed-identity.md

 ## Examples

 For both user-assigned and system-assigned identities, developers can use the <xref:Microsoft.Identity.Client.ManagedIdentityApplicationBuilder> class.
-Because the feature is experimental, using <xref:Microsoft.Identity.Client.BaseAbstractApplicationBuilder%601.WithExperimentalFeatures(System.Boolean)> is required.

 ### System-assigned managed identities